Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Real-World Data Analysis

 \subsection{Gene Networks Data for Brain Tissues}

-We apply \myalg to detect gene networks in different tissues using the Genotype-Tissue Expression (GTEx) data\footnote{https://gtexportal.org/home/}.
-Following~\cite{li2023transfer}, we focus on genes related to central nervous system neuron differentiation (GO:0021953).
-We use the same 13 brain tissues as~\cite{li2023transfer}, treating one as the target and the other 12 as sources.
-We only use 10 out of 13 tissues as targets, avoiding 3 due to small sample sizes.
-See Table~3 of the supplementary materials of~\cite{li2023transfer} for the complete list of tissues and Table~1 for the target tissues.
-We remove genes with missing values in these tissues and compare \myalg with baseline methods by computing cross-validation prediction error as defined in~\eqref{eq:cv-error}.
+We apply \myalg to detect gene networks across tissues using the Genotype-Tissue Expression (GTEx) data \footnote{\url{https://gtexportal.org/home/}}.
+Following~\cite{li2023transfer}, we focus on genes involved in central nervous system neuron differentiation (GO:0021953) across 13 brain tissues, treating one as the target and the remaining 12 as sources.
+To avoid small sample sizes, we exclude three tissues from the target set, using only 10.
+A complete list of tissues is in Table~3 of~\cite{li2023transfer}.
+We remove genes with missing values and compare \myalg to baselines via cross-validation prediction error~\eqref{eq:cv-error}.

-Figure~\ref{fig:brain_gtex} presents the final result, using Glasso-Target, Glasso-Pooled, and Trans-CLIME as baselines as in Section~\ref{sec:simulation}.
-To compare results across tissues, we report prediction errors relative to Glasso-Target.
-Figure~\ref{fig:brain_gtex} shows that \myalg performs best on most tissues.
-The relative prediction error of \myalg is always much smaller than $1$, indicating that it performs significantly better than using target data alone and is robust to negative transfer.
-In comparison, Glasso-Pooled and Trans-CLIME can perform worse or similar to Glasso-Target on some tissues.
+Figure~\ref{fig:brain_gtex} presents the results, benchmarking \myalg against Glasso-Target, Glasso-Pooled, and Trans-CLIME, as in Section~\ref{sec:simulation}.
+Prediction errors are reported relative to Glasso-Target for cross-tissue comparison.
+As shown in Figure~\ref{fig:brain_gtex}, \myalg consistently outperforms baselines, with a relative prediction error well below 1, demonstrating superior performance and robustness to negative transfer.
+In contrast, Glasso-Pooled and Trans-CLIME sometimes perform comparably or worse than Glasso-Target.